apache/flink/docs/dev/table/python/python_udfs.md

 # use the Python function in SQL API
 table_env.sql_query("SELECT string, bigint, hash_code(bigint) FROM MyTable")
 {% endhighlight %}

+<span class="label label-info">Note</span> If not using RocksDB as state backend, you can configure the python worker to use the managed memory of taskmanager by setting **python.fn-execution.memory.managed** to be **true**.

 It also supports to use Java/Scala scalar functions in Python Table API programs.